haxorof/ansible-role-docker-ce/README.md

 ## Ansible Compatibility

-- `2.6` or later
+- `2.8` or later

 For this role to support multiple Ansible versions it is not possible to avoid all Ansible deprecation warnings.
 Read Ansible documentation if you want to disable [deprecation warnings](http://docs.ansible.com/ansible/latest/reference_appendices/config.html#deprecation-warnings).

-This role tries to support the lowest supported Ansible version to the most recent listed [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html)
+This role tries to support the latest and previous major release of Ansible version.
+For supported Ansible versions see [here](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html)

 ## Requirements